OutSystems/docs-product/src/develop/ui/accessibility/intro.md

 ### Text spacing

-Improve the text rea<dability by letting the users increase the text spacing in your application.
+Improve the text readability by letting the users increase the text spacing in your application.
 To enable this, create an action that runs the accessibility **ToggleTextSpacing** action, by performing the following steps:

 1. In your app screen, select the page element that triggers the increased text spacing.
 For example, a button.